pradeep90/examples/README.md

 Unfortunately, both of these involve complicated calculations to determine how convolutions and pooling change the shape, which we can't do without type arithmetic.

 So yeah, however we slice this one, I don't think we can do anything useful :(

+### UT13

+The problem here is caused by a comparison to `argmax(Y)` instead of `Y` (a scalar) itself.

+I don't think we can catch this with static shape analysis.
+It doesn't produce a runtime error; it's valid code, but it just does the wrong thing.
+I think this code has been copy-pasted from a different example without the programmer really understanding what was going on.